Dr Rachel Frank - What are Biologic Therapies?

 Biologic therapy is an emerging field with a tremendous potential for growth and new applications.

-Stem cell therapy is a relatively simple procedure that avoids the complications associated with invasive surgical procedures.
+Cellular Therapy is a relatively simple procedure that avoids the complications associated with invasive surgical procedures.
 As it uses the cells derived from your own body, the chances of an immune rejection are low.

 In order for joints to move smoothly they must contain an adequate amount of synovial fluid, which acts as a lubricant and shock absorber.
 Osteoarthritis causes synovial fluid to lose its properties by depletion of a component called hyaluronan.
 This leads to loss of cartilage and painful rubbing of the bones in the joints.
 A gel-like form of hyaluronan called hyaluronates or hyaluronic acid may be prepared and injected into the joints to increase their lubricating and shock-absorbing properties.
 Hyaluronate injections can relieve pain, improve mobility and delay the need for surgery.